10 Best Jamstack-ready eCommerce platforms

 Headless commerce in the wild: INGMARSON

-INGMARSON chose Snipcart to expand its shopping cart's functionalities.
+INGMARSON chose Snipcart to expand its shopping cart functionalities.
 Snipcart helped them easily manage carts, calculate costs, and upload products.
 It saved them time and energy.

-Commerce Layer, started in 2017 by Filippo Conforti and Massimo Scardellato, is a headless commerce platform and order management system.
+Started in 2017 by Filippo Conforti and Massimo Scardellato, Commerce Layer is a headless commerce platform and order management system.
 It features customizations for almost every element of your site, especially global shopping.
 You can leverage APIs to add global shopping capabilities to any channel.

 Headless commerce in the wild: Non-stop dogwear

 Non-stop dogwear used Commerce Layer to expand internationally.
 After their current stack wasn't helping them, they chose Jamstack to improve their scaling.
 Now, they ship to 74 countries and have the flexibility to look at other business models.

 Eddie Machalaani and Mitchell Harper began BigCommerce in 2009.
 As a SaaS platform, it offers an API-driven shopping experience through CMS, app, and DXP.
 The platform's presentation layer is decoupled from its eCommerce engine, letting developers run any number of stores across frontend solutions from one single hub.